peturdainn/Longitude/README.md

 If you want, specify 1 or many names.

 Below the folder with the PHP files, add the included ./data folder.
 In it should be one folder for each user, name being equal to the user name.
 In there, have a <username>.dat and <username>.png - the first will hold the last position, the other is the marker on the map (do customize it!).
 I've included a sample user called 'Atomium' :)

+If there's a log folder in the user directory, all location updates will be logged and available via the history viewer (new in 0.3)